Pancake vs Hot Dog Air Compressor – Which Is Right for Your Needs?

 Wide Equals Stable

 Pancake compressors have a wide base because of the cylindrical shape of the tank.
-This makes them very stable; a trait that can come in handy in certain situations.
-When you’re on uneven terrain such as a sloped roof, that stability can keep a pancake compressor upright where a hot dog compressor might tip over or roll off.
+This makes them very stable, which is a trait that can come in handy in certain situations.
+When you’re on uneven terrain, such as a sloped roof, that stability can keep a pancake compressor upright where a hot dog compressor might tip over or roll off.

 More Bang for Your Buck